 A mallet is a blunt force tool used to drive home chisels, stakes, and other wedges.
 They typically cost $4-$12.

 Sawhorses are supports used to raise the height of the workpiece.
 It is commonly made from wood and has cross-braces for stability and strength.
 This allows it to support heavy stock pieces, while the sawhorse itself is a more mobile tool.
 It usually costs $106-$140.
+You can make your own sawhorse if buying one is out of your price range.

 A bench can work on or hold down large pieces of stock while it is worked on.
 It has ledges to support large panels and flat areas for clamping boards in place.
 It cost $229-$1335.